How can we leverage streaming services to create a better Olympic viewing experience?

 The complete viewing experience is then crafted and connected, bringing together brand identity with a unique streaming service.

-This project might say 2042, but streaming services such as Netflix, Hulu, NBC Peacock, etc. are a very 2021 concept.
-It's hard to tell what the landscape for media consumption will be 20 years into the future, but at the very least we wanted to push product design of streaming services further, intersecting concepts from other disciplines such as video games (HUD) with traditional methods of media consumption.
+It's hard to tell what the landscape for media consumption will be in the future, but at the very least we wanted to push product design of streaming services further, intersecting concepts from other disciplines such as video games (HUD) with traditional methods of media consumption.